 The Baltimore District issued Regional General Permit-1 (RGP-1) for new commercial, research, and educational bivalve shellfish aquaculture activities for a five-year period.
 RGP-1 is applicable in waters within the State of Maryland, including the Chesapeake Bay and its tidal tributaries; and the Atlantic Coastal Bays and their tidal tributaries.
 It expires Aug.
 15, 2016.
 View module below for Frequently Asked Questions.

 The Regulatory Branch proposes to reinstate Nationwide Permit 48, Aug.
 16, 2016, for new aquaculture activities with the goal of making the permit process more efficient.
-The District is requesting comments until May 31, 2016, on proposed changes to the current aquaculture permitting process.
+The District requested comments until May 31, 2016, on proposed changes to the current aquaculture permitting process.

 Proposed changes include: